Light in the dark forest -- I. An efficient optimal estimator for 3D Lyman-alpha forest power spectrum: Optimal estimation of P3D

 We use a \pcm\ algorithm to efficiently construct and perform required matrix operations following a similar technique applied to weak lensing surveys \cite{padmanabhanMiningWeakLensing2003}.
 We decompose the power spectrum into large- and small-scale components by an adjustable large-scale radius parameter $R_L$:

 We perform the large-scale signal matrix $\mathbf{S}_L$ multiplication as a convolution on the mesh in Fourier space using FFTs and perform the small-scale signal matrix $\mathbf{S}_S$ multiplications only for the neighboring lines of sight for each quasar within $f R_L$, where $f$ is the neighboring radius factor that is also adjustable.
+In this work, we adopt values of $R_L=6$ and $8$~Mpc and $f=8$ and $12$.